rumman07/learn-chef/README.md

-This project teaches chef and will take ou from begiiner to pro and is completely based on chef rally cat >> README.md << EOF
+This project teaches chef and will take you from begiiner to pro and is completely based on chef rally
-This project teaches chef